Updated: June 2026

 Horseback Riding

 Fishing on Anna Maria Island is a fun, low-stress activity that families of all ages can enjoy together.
-Whether it’s a child’s first time holding a rod or simply a peaceful way to spend the morning, fishing creates memorable moments along the island’s beautiful shoreline.
+Whether it is a child’s first time holding a rod or simply a peaceful way to spend the morning, the island’s piers, beaches, and canals give you everything you need for a great day on the water without ever leaving dry land.
+My Shore Fishing on Anna Maria Island: My Insider Guide covers licenses, bait shops, the best spots for families, and everything else you need to know before you cast your first line.

 Best Beach Activities